Pin itHome of the loudest tournament in professional golf and a par-3 16th that seats 20,000. The rest of the course rewards strategy over power.

 Photo courtesy of Experience Scottsdale · Experience Scottsdale

-The WM Phoenix Open is the loudest, most heavily attended event on the PGA Tour calendar.
-It has been played on the Stadium Course at TPC Scottsdale since 1987, one year after Tom Weiskopf and Jay Morrish completed the design.
-During tournament week, roughly 700,000 spectators pass through the gates across seven days.
-The par-3 16th, played to a green enclosed by temporary grandstands seating 20,000, operates as a purpose-built colosseum where birdies are cheered like touchdowns and pars receive polite indifference.
-It is the only fully enclosed hole on the PGA Tour, and it has become the most recognized par 3 in American tournament golf for reasons that have nothing to do with architecture and everything to do with atmosphere.
+TPC Scottsdale Stadium is Tom Weiskopf and Jay Morrish's 1986 design, host of the WM Phoenix Open since 1987 and home to the loudest, most heavily attended event on the PGA Tour calendar.
+During tournament week, roughly 700,000 spectators pass through across seven days.
+The par-3 16th, played to a green enclosed by temporary grandstands seating 20,000, is the only fully enclosed hole on the PGA Tour.
+It is also the most recognised par 3 in American tournament golf for reasons that have nothing to do with architecture and everything to do with atmosphere.

 The rest of the course deserves more attention than the 16th's celebrity tends to allow.
-Weiskopf and Morrish designed a layout that rewards positioning over raw distance.
-The par-4 holes, in particular, place a premium on finding specific sectors of the fairway to open up approach angles to greens that are well protected by bunkers and the natural desert terrain.
-The 15th, a par 4 that doglegs around a lake, is the most strategically demanding hole on the course and the one that tends to decide professional tournaments.
-Players who drive to the correct side of the fairway have a manageable approach; those who chase distance from the wrong angle face a carry over water to a shallow green.
-The scoring difference between the two strategies is significant.
+Weiskopf and Morrish designed a layout that rewards positioning over distance.
+The par 4s place a premium on finding specific sectors of the fairway to open up approach angles.
+The 15th, doglegging around a lake, is the most strategically demanding hole and the one that tends to decide professional tournaments.
+Drive to the correct side and the approach is manageable.
+Chase distance from the wrong angle and you face a carry over water to a shallow green.

 The desert landscape is present but not overwhelming.
-Unlike the more dramatic target-golf courses north of Scottsdale, the Stadium Course was designed for televised tournament play, which means wide fairways, accessible greens, and enough room for gallery movement.
-The desert scrub and native plantings frame the holes without dominating them.
-First-time desert golfers who are apprehensive about forced carries will find the Stadium Course more forgiving than Troon North or We-Ko-Pa.
+Unlike the more dramatic target-golf courses farther north, the Stadium was designed for televised tournament play, which means wide fairways, accessible greens, and enough room for gallery movement.
+First-time desert golfers wary of forced carries will find this more forgiving than Troon North or We-Ko-Pa.

-The green fee structure reflects the Stadium Course's position at the top of the Scottsdale market.
-Peak-season rates of $436 to $550, covering January through April, place it among the most expensive public tee times in Arizona.
-Off-peak summer rates drop to $150 to $300, which represents a different proposition entirely.
-A summer visitor playing an early morning round at $150 is accessing the same conditioning and the same routing that costs $550 in February.
-The heat is the trade-off, and for some golfers, it is one worth making.
+Peak-season rates of $436 to $550 (January through April) place this among the most expensive public tee times in Arizona.
+Off-peak summer rates drop to $150 to $300, which is a different proposition entirely.
+A summer visitor playing an early morning at $150 is accessing the same conditioning and routing that costs $550 in February.
+Heat is the trade-off.

-The practice facility is comprehensive: a full-length range, short game area, and putting green that replicates the speeds and contours of the course.
-For golfers flying in and heading directly to the course, the practice facilities justify arriving 45 minutes before the tee time rather than the standard 30.
+The practice facility is comprehensive: full-length range, short game area, putting green that replicates course speeds.
+Plan to arrive 45 minutes early rather than 30.

 Scottsdale, Arizona